What to do when your Mac won’t shut down

 3. Repair disk permissions

 In modern versions of macOS, there are very few circumstances in which you need to repair disk permissions.
 However, it can still help.
-Disk Utility in El Capitan and every subsequent version of macOS no longer allows you to repair permissions.
-However, you can do it using the app like CleanMyMac X.
+Although, latest macOS no longer allow you to repair permissions you can do it using an app like CleanMyMac X.

 - Download and install CleanMyMac X — get a free trial version here.